aleos/aleos.github.io/_posts/2022-09-18-sign-github-commits.md

 published: false
 ---

 For sure you've seen that some commits are marked as `Verified` on GitHub but the most are not.
-GitHub automatically marks commits as `Verified` when they were made using the GitHub web interface. `Verified` means that the commits are signed by their author so you can be sure that they were made by that author.
+GitHub automatically marks commits as `Verified` when they were made using the GitHub web interface.
+It means that the commits were signed by their author so you can be sure that they were made by that author.
 Although it can look like not a big trouble it can be a good idea to sign your own commits.

 You can use `gpg` or `ssh` keys for signing[^Read more in the "[Verify commit signatures][github-docs]" section of GitHub Docs.].

 ## Set up GPG

-Install GPG.
-The easiest way is to use Homebrew:
+Install the [`gpg`][gnupg] utility.
+The easiest way is to use `Homebrew`:

 ```zsh
 brew install gpg